ANRGUSC/ml-bc-rating-review/README.md

 # Collaborative LLM Fine-tuning Experiments

-This repository contains two experiments exploring collaborative approaches to fine-tuning language models and measuring user contributions.
+This repository contains two experiments which form the foundation of our proposal for a open, crowdsource supervised fine-tuning method.

 ## 1. Point in Space Simulation (`point_in_space_sim`)